 There aren’t that many super-ultra distance type 1 runners out there, but I’ve heard from others with similar experiences.
 Most of those folks, including myself, lay off the high-carb diets after the first big recovery meal.
 All I can figure is that there’s a lot going on to rebuild not just energy stores and muscle, but reduce inflammation and restore a general resiliency, that takes a lot of time.
 I imagine stress hormones are still busy.
 In fact, based on my immunologist’s suggestion to continue doubling my Allegra for a week afterwards, I’m inclined to think so.

 What was a little troubling were the repeated dreams for a couple solid weeks that I was still running, and hadn’t finished the race.
 I suppose the mind is taking out the garbage, or something similar.
 I really don’t know.

 Iowa and beyond

 As I look ahead to running the 339-mile Relay Iowa as a solo runner in June 2018 (update: I finished this race on June 10th, 2018, after 7 days, 17 hours, and 8 minutes), and running across Texas from El Paso to Texarkana in 2019 — and hopefully the continental US in 2020, I have to think not just about the normal diabetes and exercise things, but about the weird effects of stress, sleep deprivation, and exhaustion.
 Those have a very real effect on blood sugars, and there’s not a lot of data out there as to how to deal with it.
-I look to experts like Doug Masiuk (first type 1 to run across the US), Sebastian Sasseville (same, but for Canada), and Joel Livesy (first type 1 to run the Badwater 135 ultra in Death Valley, CA in July) for insight.
+I look to experts like Doug Masiuk (first Type 1 to run across the US), Ayden Byle and Sebastian Sasseville (the first and second T1D’s to cross Canada), and Joel Livesey (first Type 1 to run the Badwater 135 ultra in Death Valley, CA in July) for insight.

 I may just have to go and figure things out for myself.
 And I’m all right with that.